Licence conditions and codes of practice (LCCP)

 We have powers to take action against licensed operators who fail to comply.

-The current LCCP came into effect on 6 April 2017 and includes the conditions and codes for the remote host operating licences that have been introduced following the 2016 fees consultation.
+The current LCCP came into effect on 6 April 2017 and includes the conditions and codes for the remote host operating licences that were introduced following the 2016 fees consultation.